 It depends on the fitness watch that you are using.
 They track your heart rate using heart rate sensors, optical heart monitors, or infrared light.
 Many of these wearables that measure HRV will show your stress or HRV score based on the data collected such as heart rate, sleep quality, breathing, fatigue levels, etc. Many of them have an ECG integrated into the phone for a more accurate analysis.

 A couple of years ago you had to use chest straps.
 However, a PPG or Photoplethysmography is now used.
-This technology is a heart rate sensor that uses a green LED light to detect the amount of blood flowing and measures changes in light absorption which increases when your heartbeats. and it decreases between beats.
+This technology is a heart rate sensor that uses green LED light to detect the amount of blood flowing and measures change in light absorption which increases when your heart beats. and it decreases between beats.
 It can monitor heart rate while exercising, breathing, and HR variability.

 Find your best HRV watch on Amazon right now – Editor’s Choice

-There are a few fitness trackers that track HRV on the market.
-Although they are not 100% accurate you can get a clear picture of your heart health.
-A watch that can measure your heart rate variability is a great investment that could give you insight into your general health and prevent any illnesses.
+There are a few popular heart rate variability watches on the market.
+Although they are not 100% accurate you can get a clear picture of your overall health.
+A watch that can measure your HRV is a great investment that could give you insight into your health condition and prevent any illnesses.
 The following list that we put together is based on market analysis and reviews:

 Garmin Vivosmart 4

 Do you want to improve your breathing while monitoring your HRV and stress levels?
 How about oxygen levels?
 The Garmin Vivosmart 4, not only tracks your heart rate variability but also can access your VO2 max estimate (first Garmin’s activity tracker to calculate your body’s ability to consume oxygen) and your fitness age which let you get a better idea of your fitness level.